33 WFMN Innovators Represent the Foundation’s Direct Investment in the Leadership and Innovative Ideas of Young Women

 Celisia will organize and host a benefit to honor, support, and highlight women and girls in the high school debate community.
 The benefit will raise funds to support scholarships for the week-long debate camp that she founded.

 A returning WFMN Innovator, Maya will invest in her research project involving young women and mothers with disabilities.
 Her research will culminate in a community-focused solution prototype.

 Angela will create an individualized learning plan to develop her skills in media and audio storytelling.
 Her project will culminate in a podcast addressing the lives of young women across different communities in Minnesota.
-Her project will help reframe the narrative that Minnesota is not diverse, that women are not powerful, and that communities do not have the power to speak their truth.
+Her project will help reframe the narratives to show that Minnesota is diverse, women are powerful, andcommunities have the power to speak their truth.

 Moira will build on her project called Goodynight by creating a promotional documentary on the artists involved.
-Goodynight is an artistic storytelling experience that creates a platform for people of diverse backgrounds to be in community with one another.
+Goodynight, an artistic storytelling experience, creates a platform for people of diverse backgrounds to be in community with one another.

 A returning WFMN Innovator, Rochelle will invest in her birth and doula services business, Lotus Body Works, by taking business and management courses to grow the capacity of her business and her role as manager.

-Lia Yang is invested in amplifying the importance of mental health in the Hmong community and beyond.
-Lia will work with youth through the University of Minnesota and the Twin Cities YMCA and create a mental health awareness campaign that includes mental health kits with resources for individuals.
+Lia is invested in amplifying the importance of mental health in the Hmong community and beyond.
+Lia will work with youth through the University of Minnesota and the Twin Cities YMCA to create a mental health awareness campaign that includes mental health kits with resources for individuals.